Sommos/flutter_animation/README.md

 In order to installing the application and its contents use the following:
 <br>
 </br>
-1. Cloning methods (CMD) - console
+1. cloning methods (CMD) - console

     - On top Right you will notice "code", click on it which showcases the “ Local “ branch, HTTPS with the link inside the field.
     - Click on the link and “Copy” Ctrl + c

-    - Go to your windows search Bar, and write “ Cmd “, and right click on it, opening it as an “Admin” or “Administrator”.
+    - Go to your windows search Bar, and write “cmd “, and right click on it, opening it as an “Administrator”.

     - Once opened you can locate your desired path or location where you wish to store the repository components, I recommend doing it on your route Drive -> main drive commonly the “ C “ drive.